tuckyeah/node-api-promises/README.md

 Pros for Promises:

--   Promises, like callbacks, make asynchronicity explict.
+-   Promises, like callbacks, make asynchronicity explicit.
--   Promises, unlike callbacks, have a predictable order of execution.
+-   Promises, unlike callbacks, clarify the order of execution.
 -   Promises are easier to read than callbacks.
 -   Promises can simplify error handling.